What is Missing Data?

 C: Few students may not respond accurately to sensitive questions (they might be more likely to have experienced peer pressure)

-How to Avoid Missing Data Problems
+How to Avoid the Missing Data Problem?

 1. Design your study keeping in mind the research objectives

 Ensure that you only collect data that is indispensable or absolutely essential to achieve the target objectives.
 This might reduce the unnecessary burden on participants and research staff of collecting non-essential information.
-If three assessments are sufficient to reach valid conclusions, and successfully completing the study objectives, it is not wise to conduct additional assessments.
-Furthermore, it could result in efficient utilization of resources (time, money and staff) and improved quality of collected data.
+If three assessments are sufficient to reach valid conclusions, and successfully complete the study objectives, it is not wise to conduct additional assessments.
+Furthermore, it could result in efficient utilization of resources (time, money, and staff) and improved quality of collected data.

 2. Target an appropriate participant group

 Assess the time period and inclusion/exclusion criteria before enrolling participants for your study.
 If your study objective is to assess the outcomes of a therapy or drug treatment for six months, it means you have to exclude participants not willing to participate for the said duration.